 There’s no doubt that times continue to be tough for business owners.
-And although energy prices are not expected to rise significantly in Jersey for at least 18 months, the island is certainly not immune from the cost-of-living crisis.
+And although energy prices are not expected to rise significantly in Jersey for a while, the island is certainly not immune from the cost-of-living crisis.

 With gas bills rising and inflation on the upswing, businesses are looking to find ways to streamline their processes and increase profits to safeguard against the worst.